 Stock market variables are very volatile inducing an uncertainty around the investors' expectations and increasing the risk.
 A connexion between the real sector and stock exchange market transmits the market developments to the real economic activity.
 Data on Kuwait Stock Exchange shows that market capitalization is 16 times volatile than GDP.
-This paper present a simple methodology based on Cobb-Douglas production function to investigate the role played by the Kuwait stock market on the real sector.
-It uses useful steps and techniques to set up a regression based on the Mankiw-Romer-Weil model to answer whether there is an eventually positive effect of the stock market developments on the real economy.
+We use Cobb-Douglas production function augmented by stock market and human capital variables to assess linkages between the Stock Market and the real sector.
 The results show that the stock market has a positive impact on the economic activity.

 In what follows, we first describe the model.
 Second, we present data methodology construction.
 In the third section we present and discuss results.
-The fourth section is for a VAR model estimation to support the Mankiw-Romer-Weil model results and then we conclude.
+The fourth section is for a VAR model estimation to support the Cobb-Douglas model results and then we conclude.